arielt/environment/README.md

   clone this repository with submodules:

-  git clone --recursive GIT_URL
+  git clone --recursive URL

-  edit puppet/manifests/ruby.pp to add users and gems
+  carefuly review the list of users in puppet/manifests/ruby.pp

   Run it as: